Up-and-coming star wins Great Ethiopian Run despite disruption due to civil war and the coronavirus pandemic

 “She won a 15km in Istanbul and Montferland, but the focus was still going to be on the track,” Anderson said.
 “2019 was really a stepping stone for her.
 She was able to get into a race indoors in the beginning of 2020, and was set to race on the road in the US in the spring, and obviously those plans just went up in the air.”

 Gebreselama was slated to make her half-marathon debut in November at the Airtel Delhi Half Marathon with a stacked elite field, but then conflict struck.
-On November 4, the federal government of Ethiopia attacked bases in the Tigray region of the country, where Gebreselama is based, as tensions between the regional government and central state grew behind closed doors.
+On November 4, forces aligned with the Tigray People’s Liberation Front, the area’s ruling party, attacked bases in Tigray region of the country, where Gebreselama is based, as tensions between the regional government and central state grew behind closed doors.
 The federal government simultaneously shut down electricity, telephone and internet services in Tigray, making it impossible for people within the region to communicate with those outside.

 “We heard nothing for the whole of November,” Anderson said.
 “We were quite worried just like everyone else.”